oneapi-src/oneTBB/doc/main/tbb_userguide/Task_Scheduler_Bypass.rst

  -  Push a new task onto the thread's deque.
  -  Continue to execute the current task until it is completed.
- -  Pop the task from the thread's deque, unless it is stolen by another thread.
+ -  Take a task from the thread's deque, unless it is stolen by another thread.

 Steps 1 and 3 introduce unnecessary deque operations or, even worse, allow stealing that can hurt locality without adding significant parallelism.
 These problems can be avoided by returning next task to execute